e-gov/eIDAS-Node/eIDAS-Client.md

 - greatly reduce integration costs
 - minimal or no programming needed

-To whom?
+### To whom?

-All organisations, public or private, who wish to connect
+All organisations, public or private, who wish to log on user from another EU country.

+### How does it work?

 eIDAS Client sits between eIDAS infrastructure and you e-service (see figure)
 - talking SAML towards eIDAS Connector
 - and extremely simple HTTPS/JSON towards your e-service

-### How does it work?

 1  Your e-service sends the User to eIDAS Adapter